Sustainable psychotherapy means looking after the planet in personal therapy

 Private Therapy, Globalisation and Counselling Relationships

-Perhaps these connections between ecology and psychotherapy do not seem so visible until we scrutinise them.
+Perhaps these connections between ecology and sustainable psychotherapy do not seem so visible until we scrutinise them.
 Globalisation is putting massive environmental pressure on our planet but technology and the Internet is making it possible for people in distant places to get help while minimising their own ecological impact.
 It is not for everyone and there will be times and occasions when people feel that that travelling to see a counsellor or therapist is in itself part of the therapy.
 However meeting with a therapist or counsellor online can also be an effective way of responding to the disconnected, alienating experiences of contemporary life and making profound changes.

 How green is your therapy?

-I look forward to hearing from you.
+I look forward to hearing from you in your journey to sustainable psychotherapy.